theflakes/fmd/README.md

 ```

 ```
-Author: Brian Kellogg
+Authors: Brian Kellogg
+         Jason Langston
 License: MIT
 Purpose: Pull various file metadata.

 Usage:
     fmd [--pretty | -p] ([--strings|-s] #) <file path> ([--depth | -d] #)
-    fmd --pretty --depth 3 --extensions \"exe,dll,pif,ps1,bat,com\"
+    fmd --pretty --depth 3 --extensions 'exe,dll,pif,ps1,bat,com'
-    fmd --pretty --depth 3 --extensions \"not:exe,dll,pif,ps1,bat,com\"
+    fmd --pretty --depth 3 --extensions 'not:exe,dll,pif,ps1,bat,com'
         This will process all files that do not have the specified extensions.

 Options:
     -d, --depth #       If passed a directory, recurse into all subdirectories to the specified subdirectory depth
-    -e, --extensions *  Quoted list of comma seperated extensions Any extensions not in the list will be ignored -i, --int_mtypes    Only analyze files that are more interesting mime types -m, --maxsize #     Max file size in bytes to perform content analysis on Any file larger than this will not have the following run: hashing, entropy, mime type, strings, PE analysis -p, --pretty        Pretty print JSON
+    -e, --extensions *  Quoted list of comma seperated extensions
+                        - Any extensions not in the list will be ignored -i, --int_mtypes    Only analyze files that are more interesting mime types -m, --maxsize #     Max file size in bytes to perform content analysis on
+                        - Any file larger than this will not have the following run: hashing, entropy, mime type, strings, PE analysis -p, --pretty        Pretty print JSON
     -s, --strings #     Look for strings of length # or longer